 NCLC’s proposed Rainforest Reserve will create more room to move for people and wildlifeNovember 19, 2016

-On Friday, Nov.
-18, North Coast Land Conservancy took the first steps toward the acquisition of approximately 3500* acres of timberland between Arch Cape and Manzanita, Oregon, marking the single largest conservation initiative in the Conservancy’s history.
+In November 2016 North Coast Land Conservancy took the first steps toward the acquisition of approximately 3500* acres of timberland between Arch Cape and Manzanita, Oregon, marking the single largest conservation initiative in the Conservancy’s history.
 The agreement with Onion Peak Holdings, a private investment entity, gives NCLC a unique opportunity to arrange the financing required to acquire the property in phases within the next five years.
 The transaction is on track to becoming the largest single private acquisition of land for conservation in western Oregon.

-he proposed Rainforest Reserve is in the heart of what NCLC characterizes as the “Coastal Edge,” an area between Tillamook Head and Nehalem Bay where mountain peaks abruptly rise 3,000 feet within 1 mile of the shoreline, creating an unusually compressed, biogeographically concentrated ecosystem unlike anywhere else in Oregon.
+The proposed Rainforest Reserve is in the heart of what NCLC characterizes as the “Coastal Edge,” an area between Tillamook Head and Nehalem Bay where mountain peaks abruptly rise 3,000 feet within 1 mile of the shoreline, creating an unusually compressed, biogeographically concentrated ecosystem unlike anywhere else in Oregon.
 The Conservancy’s goal is to transition the property to long-term, local, conservation-oriented ownership and management.
 It will be the first place in Oregon, and one of few places in the world, where an entire coastal watershed is permanently conserved, from the headwaters to the ocean.
 Together with Oswald West State Park and Cape Falcon Marine Reserve, this acquisition will create a contiguous conservation corridor of more than 29 square miles linking land and sea.

 “For nearly a decade, NCLC has been envisioning this monumental act of conservation,” said NCLC Executive Director Katie Voelke.
 “This agreement is the first on-the-ground step in making this vision a reality.
 Now the fun begins: working with the whole community on a program that will conserve this special land, water, and wildlife for all time to come.”